The Monument Mythos

-The Monument Mythos is a YouTube horror webseries created by Eve Casanas and set in a paranormal alternate history of the world, depicting supposed horrific secrets behind major monuments and landmarks across America and beyond.
+The Monument Mythos is a YouTube horror webseries created by Eve Casanas and set in a paranormal alternate history of the world, depicting supposed horrific secrets behind major monuments and landmarks across the United States and beyond.
 The episodes use analog horror, found footage, and mockumentary formats to depict the fictional US presidencies of J.D.
 Rockefeller, James Dean, Montgomery Clift, Al Gore, and Hillary Clinton, alongside various fictional conspiracy theories and inexplicable events.
 The debut episode, "LibertyLurker" (stylized in all caps), released in September 2020 and depicted a massive, carnivorous beast contained in the pedestal of the Statue of Liberty, with further topics including Mount Rushmore or Alcatraz Island as they are affected by alternate realities or Lovecraftian entities.
 Three seasons were produced, each consisting of 11 episodes.
 The series ran from August 26, 2020, to April 30, 2023.
 The storyline had been written in its entirety before the series' release, but in May 2021, the author began to make changes to it.
 The series' production included original music and voice acting.

 A spin-off series titled The Nixonverse, set in a timeline in which former U.S. president Richard Nixon became a god, ran from May 14 to August 13, 2022.
 A compilation film, The Absolute Nixonverse, which added new sections and removed certain sections from the original series, was released on October 1, 2023, on the Dwight Comics YouTube channel.

 A second spin-off series titled The Trinity Desk Project (later renamed The American Anatomy), set in the "Deanverse" of the first two seasons, ran from Aug 29 to Nov 1, 2022.
 The series focused on the titular fictional offshoot of the Manhattan Project that created the first invisible objects, along with an invisible entity known as the "Other Oppenheimer" or "The Croatoan".
 Subplots of the series include a "front row" used to incinerate people at NASA launches and entities known as "DOCtors" (Defenders of the Organic Curtain).
 The series was later compiled into an episode of and absorbed into the next spin-off series, The Modern Day.

 A third spin-off series titled The Modern Day, set in an alternate timeline in which English actor Robert Pattinson won the 2024 United States presidential election, ran from September 1, 2023, to February 29, 2024, with multiple episodes being released out of order.
 The series explored political subject matter much more directly than its sister series, including criticism of several political candidates, the political and social division caused by the United States' two-party system, and the dangers of nuclear weaponry.
 The series, along with season three of The Monument Mythos, was eventually removed from Casanas' YouTube channel for personal reasons.

 A fourth spin-off series titled Alternate American Folklore began airing on October 4, 2024.
 The series mainly focuses on the effects of Western colonization of the Americas on Native Americans with episodes focusing on the Lewis and Clark expedition and the Seminole Wars.